A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Conclusion

 \section{Conclusion}

 This paper proposed a tie-breaking based local search algorithm, named TBLS, to solve the MAX-SMTI and MAX-HRT problems.
 We also introduced an equity-focused variant, TBLS-E, designed to find relatively fair matchings for the MAX-SMTI problem.
 Experimental results demonstrate that TBLS consistently outperforms other algorithms in achieving larger matching sizes for both the MAX-SMTI and MAX-HRT problems.
 Additionally, for the MAX-SMTI problem, TBLS-E yields matchings with lower sex equality costs while preserving matching sizes comparable to those produced by TBLS.
-Both TBLS and TBLS-E exhibit faster execution time than other local search algorithms when solving large-scale problems.
+Both TBLS and TBLS-E exhibit faster execution times than other local search algorithms when solving large-scale problems.
+The results of our scalability test suggest that both algorithms continue to perform efficiently with increasing problem size.
 In the future, we plan to incorporate neural networks and reinforcement learning techniques, such as G3DQN \citep{G3DQN} and NeuRewriter \citep{Neu-Rewirter}, to improve the evaluation function and the refinement process.